 Step 2: Typically within 5-10 days, you will receive another email indicating that your application is:

-Note: If you've not heard back from GRRNT within 5-10 days of submitting your Adoption Application, please check your email’s spam/junk folder as emails will come from a volunteer's personal email address and not a goldenretrievers.org email address.
+Note: If you've not heard back from GRRNT within 5-10 days of submitting your Adoption Application, please check your email’s spam/junk folder as notification emails will come from a goldenretrievers.org email address.
 If our reply is not in your spam/junk folder, please email us at email@example.com.
 Response times vary because GRRNT is completely volunteer-based and volunteers do this in their spare time.

 Step 3: Come to the next Meet & Greet and speak in person with the Adoption Coordinator.
 Then, meet the dogs and their foster parents.